General Anesthesia and Hospital Dentistry in Grand Rapids

 At Valleau, VanDeven, and Massie Dentistry for Children, it is our goal to always treat our patients in the safest, most comfortable, and least invasive manner possible.
 As an advocate for superior oral health in infants, children, adolescents, and persons with special health care needs, Drs.
 Valleau, VanDeven, and Massie recognize that for some patients, treatment using basic behavior management techniques is not a viable option.
 We also understand that some patients, because of their need for extensive dental treatment, acute reaction to stress, inability to cooperate in the dental setting, immaturity or pre-cooperation, and/or some medical conditions, may benefit from dental treatment in the hospital setting.

 Drs.
-Valleau, VanDeven, and Massie are all American Board certified pediatric dentists and have been specially trained to provide dental care for children undergoing general anesthesia, and are credentialed to practice within the Spectrum Health Hospital System.
+Valleau, VanDeven, and Massie are all American Board certified pediatric dentists in Michigan, and have been specially trained to provide dental care for children undergoing general anesthesia, and are credentialed to practice within the Spectrum Health Hospital System.

 What Does it Mean to Utilize General Anesthesia for Dental Treatment?